¡ 8 min read

 And how does Laravel solve this?

-Let's first discuss the solution concept and then dive into Laravel's implementation.
-In our scenario, everything fell into place because, well, the guy had everything needed to craft the payload.
-This could have been prevented if there were a randomly generated token tied to the girl's session that couldn't be guessed or cracked.
+Let’s first discuss the solution concept and then dive into Laravel’s implementation.
+In our banking scenario, the attack succeeded because the attacker could craft a valid-looking request, they knew the endpoint and the required payload.
+This could have been prevented with a randomly generated token tied to the user’s session that can’t be guessed or cracked.
 Why?
-Because this token is encrypted using a key stored only on the server.
-That's the essence of the solution: any request doing a significant task, like adding a friend, should carry a token, to ensure the genuine user, of their own volition, initiated the action.
-For instance, if someone attempts a request while you're admiring those cute dog pictures, the server won't authorize it because there's no way the hacker has guessed and provided the token in their crafted request.
+Because this token is generated using a key stored only on the server.
+That’s the essence of the solution: any state-changing request should carry a token to ensure the genuine user, of their own volition, initiated the action.
+If someone tries to trigger a request while you’re browsing a malicious page, the server rejects it because there’s no way the attacker could have guessed and included the correct token.

 To explore how Laravel implements this, let’s navigate to app/Http/Kernel.php